voedger/reqmd/design.md

   - If line is related to multiple errors then multiple ErrRegexes are used
   - errors and ErrRegexes are related one-to-one

-### GoldenReqmds

-GoldenReqmd is a reqmd.json file:

-- Named "reqmd-golden.json"
-- MAY have multiple placeholders for the actual commit hash: {{.CommitHash}}

 ---

 ## Implementation details